uclahs-cds/Ligare/sphinx-docs/source/cookbook/web_applications/create-application-with-scaffolder.rst

 Creating Applications
 --------------------------

 The command ``ligare-scaffold`` is used to create web applications.
-It supports to types of web applications:
+It supports two types of web applications:

 * "basic" which creates a simple Flask application
 * "openapi" which creates a Connexion application that uses OpenAPI